markuso/kleks/README.md

 You can of course add more deployment destinations beyond the `default` and `live` destinations you see above.
 Refer to [Kanso documentation](http://kan.so/docs/Configuration_.kansorc) on this for more info.

-## TODO & Known Issues
+## TODO

-Some of things that are still in the works or needed to be implemented are listed below.

-### New Admin Features

- ☐ Built-in support for Disqus commenting system when needed ☐ Renaming the slug of a collection after it has child documents ☐ Offline and crash recovery support
- ☐ Image insertion into content
- ☐ Option to remove dates from bottom of pages
- ☐ Create a layout selection feature
- ☐ Rework the File Upload feature - make clearer

-### Things To Solve

- ☐ Fix fullscreen mode on iPad / mobile devices
- ☐ Session timeout and recovery
- ☐ Large data sets rendering
+- Deal with large data sets rendering
- ☐ Write as many tests as possible
+- Write as many tests as possible

-### Nice To Have

- ☐ Cleaner mobile layout
- ☐ Brand logo for Kleks
- ☐ Documentation of the whole app
+- Documentation of the whole app

 ## MIT License